stecanossa/FourierTiler/README.md

 <br><br>
 ## Tile images

 A "My Tilebox" folder with some example tile images is provided among the available files, as zipped file.
 Tiles can have any size, shape or content: the program automatically fixes size or shape mismatches automatically.
-Accepted formats are JPG, JPEG, PNG, BMP, and TIFF.Users are highly encouraged to crate their custom tiles and let their creativity run free!
+Accepted formats are JPG, JPEG, PNG, BMP, and TIFF.
+Users are highly encouraged to crate their custom tiles and let their creativity run free!
 Further useful information can be found in the User Manual provided within the release.
 <br><br>

 #   Acknowledgements and Permissions

 FourierTiler has been developed thanks to the kind support by the EU4MOFs network (COST action CA22147) via an awarded Virtual Mobility (VM) grant.
-Coding assistance by Microsoft Copilot and Anthropic Claude were essential to its development, while design of interface, functions, and behaviour have been independent from AI contribution.
+Coding assistance by Microsoft Copilot and Anthropic Claude were essential to translate ideas and functions into reliably working code.
+Conceptualization and design of interface, functions, and options have been independent from AI contribution.
-The use, distribution, and modification of the files here disclosed for non-commercial purposes are allowed upon acknowledging the program's author (Dr. Stefano Canossa, currently Professor at Ewha Womans University), any additional contributors, and supporting parties.
+The use, distribution, and modification of the files here disclosed for non-commercial purposes are allowed upon acknowledging the program's author (Dr. Stefano Canossa, currently Research Professor at Ewha Womans University), any additional contributors, and supporting parties.
 For more information, please read the "licence information" file.